Juicob/dsc-phase-2-project-online/README.md

 This project was created in order to provide my wife an I a better idea of where to buy a home in Seattle.
 There was lots of housing data provided to us for the project; however, there were a few big issues that needed to be first dealt with before I was able to answer the questions I had.
 I focused a lot on location during this project because that and price are one of our top priorities we look at when purchasing a home.
 Having lived in Seattle before, I was familiar with the neighborhoods and had an idea of where we'd like to be, but wanted to use the data to bring out insights and see if it aligned with my assumptions.
 To do this, I discovered, and learned how to use the QGIS platform in order to gather the data I needed which was an adventure in itself!

+Due to a git snafu which was definitely a learning experience, I lost my actual power point file.
+I do still have the [video presentation](https://drive.google.com/file/d/1pSBoMdj5hw3OgT00YLVCczf-W-REhi2p/view?usp=sharing) of myself speaking over my slides though so feel free to take a look!
+Please note that this is before I added my final thank you slide!

 # Built With

 - Python